TeeRarian/GT-Macro/README.md

   - Does not claim Lap Rewards or Monopoly Rewards.
 - Identical to `Event - Bingo Machine: 8 (Numrow 8)`.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
   - Replaces the event macro called in `Nightlies: PageDown (pg dn)`, or is called after it if there are 2 concurrent events with Event Points.
     - Call `sleep 16500` afterward.
 - __Safety__